angusmaccuish/FRTB/MAR21.md

 simple sum of weighted sensitivities.

-The delta risk correlation $\rho_{kl}$ between weighted sensitivities $\mathit{WS}_k$ and $\mathit{WS}_l$ within the same bucket with different tenor and same curve is set in the following Table 2: ^[TODO: FOOTNOTE]
+The delta risk correlation $\rho_{kl}$ between weighted sensitivities $\mathit{WS}_k$ and $\mathit{WS}_l$ within the same bucket with different tenor and same curve is set in the following Table 2:^[TODO: FOOTNOTE]

 TODO: TABLE

-Between two weighted sensitivities $\mathit{WS}_k$ and $\mathit{WS}_l$ within the same bucket with different tenor and different curves, the correlation $\rho_{kl}$ is equal to the correlation parameter specified in [MAR21.46] multiplied by 99.90\%.
-^[For example, the correlation between a sensitivity to the one-year tenor of the Eonia swap curve and a sensitivity to the five-year tenor of the three-month Euribor swap curve in the same currency is (88.69\%).(0.999)=88.60\%.]
+Between two weighted sensitivities $\mathit{WS}_k$ and $\mathit{WS}_l$ within the same bucket with different tenor and different curves, the correlation $\rho_{kl}$ is equal to the correlation parameter specified in [MAR21.46] multiplied by 99.90\%.^[For example, the correlation between a sensitivity to the one-year tenor of the Eonia swap curve and a sensitivity to the five-year tenor of the three-month Euribor swap curve in the same currency is (88.69\%).(0.999)=88.60\%.]

 The delta risk correlation $\rho_{kl}$ between a weighted sensitivity $\mathit{WS}_k$ to the inflation curve and a weighted sensitivity $\mathit{WS}_l$ to a given tenor of the relevant yield curve is 40\%.